Bhavishrg/CRiS-MPC/README.md

 ### Docker

-The supplied image builds `emp-tool` and CRiS-MPC on Ubuntu 22.04:
+The supplied image builds `emp-tool` and CrIS-MPC on Ubuntu 22.04:

 ```bash
 docker build -t cris-mpc .